Business Model and Development Strategies

 Relationship amongst Directors

 The Board members do not have any financial, business, family or other material/relevant relationships with each other.
 Such balanced board composition also ensures that strong independence exists across the Board.
-The biographies of the Directors as at the date of this report as set out in pages 23 to 26 to the annual report, demonstrate a diversity of skills, expertise, experience and qualifications.
+The biographies of the Directors as at the date of this report as set out in pages 24 to 28 to 2016 Annual Report, demonstrate a diversity of skills, expertise, experience and qualifications.

 Directors' Induction and Continuous Professional Development

 The Directors are briefed on the amendments to or updates on the relevant laws, rules and regulations.
 In addition, the Company encourages the Directors to enrol in a wide range of professional development courses and seminars relating to the Listing Rules, Hong Kong ordinances and corporate governance practices so that they can continuously update and further improve their relevant knowledge and skills.
 Some Directors attended seminars and conferences organized by government authorities, professional bodies and industrial organizations in relation to corporate governance, updates on laws, rules and regulations, accounting, financial, management or other professional skills.
-The Company has organized seminars in April 2015 and October 2015 to brief the Directors on the topics of “Evaluation Report on GDI’s Budget Management” and “Directors’ Training on Environmental, Social and Governance (ESG) Reporting”, respectively.
+The Company has organized seminars in April 2016 and August 2016 to brief the Directors on “Legal and Regulatory Updates, Cases and Materials” and “PRC Tax Development on Transactions”, respectively.
 Reading materials have also been provided to the Directors to develop and refresh their professional skills.

 |Tsang Hon Nam||✓||✓||✓||✓|